-A high-quality question answering model(Jia et al., 2018) is sensitive to constraints on semantic quantitative boundaries of input questions.
-Mainstream question answering approaches intentionally reduce the task to a "one best answer per question" scheme.
-But in practice, many temporal problems are open-ended and ambiguous, with multiple valid answers (or groups of answers), and often all of these answers must be captured so as to answer one question(Rubin et al., 2022).
-(Min et al., 2020) pointed out that over 50% of the query intent in Google search is ambiguous.
-In order to show strong reasoning ability, the question answering model not only needs to give the answer with high confidence, but also the exact number of answers.
+also the exact number of answers.
 Nevertheless, the existing question answering systems can only obtain the Top-k list of a single answer by scoring ranking (Wang et al., 2021).
-When there are multiple valid answers to a temporal question, users cannot directly obtain valid solutions with high accuracy and accurate number.
+When there are multiple valid answers to a temporal question, users cannot directly obtain valid solutions with high accuracy and accurate numbers.

 Multi-answer reasoning stems from reading comprehension.
 Currently, multi-answer reasoning is based on unstructured text databases and aims to retrieve all answers from multiple passages that satisfy the intention of a question.
 Limited by the ambiguity of natural language, questions can be interpreted with multiple meanings, so multiple answers will be recalled from the text.
-Limitations of existing work(Rubin et al., 2022; Min et al., 2020; Shao and Huang, 2022) concern various forms of paragraph parsing and question and ambiguous answer matching.
-Retrieval and reading paradigm is the major method of text paragraph multi-answer reasoning, which involves the correct reasoning of long sequence of paragraphs in the computation process, the maximum number of paragraphs supported by hardware, and the mutual restriction between the two.
-For example, AMBIGNQ(Min et al., 2020) uses Bert dual encoding model to retrieve 100 paragraphs and reorder them, concatenating the question with the top paragraph to generate the answer in order in an end-to-end system.
-(Shao and Huang, 2022) used the "recall-revalidation"

-framework to avoid the problem of multiple answers sharing a limited reading budget by separating the reasoning process of each answer, and to better verify the answer with re-found evidence.
-(Liu et al., 2021) alleviated the error propagation problem by explicitly modeling three matching granularities of paragraph recognition, sentence selection and answer extraction through MGRC, an end-to-end reading comprehension model.
+Limitations of existing work (Rubin et al., 2022; Min et al., 2020; Shao & Huang, 2022) concern various forms of paragraph parsing and question and ambiguous answer matching.
+Retrieving and reading paradigm is the major method of text paragraph multi-answer reasoning.
+It involves the correct reasoning of long sequences of paragraphs in the computation process, with restrictions on both the maximum number of paragraphs supported by hardware and their mutual interaction.
+For example, AMBIGNO (Min et al., 2020) utilizes the BERT dual encoding model for retrieving and reordering 100 paragraphs.
+It concatenates the question with the top paragraph to generate the answer in an end-to-end system.
+Shao & Huang (2022) used the "recall-revalidation" framework to avoid the problem of multiple answers sharing a limited reading budget by separating the reasoning process of each answer and to better verify the answer with re-found evidence.
+Liu et al. (2021) alleviated the error propagation problem by explicitly modeling three matching granularities of paragraph recognition, sentence selection and answer extraction through MGRC, an end-to-end reading comprehension model.

 Multi-answer reasoning based on knowledge base is in its infancy.
-(Moon et al., 2022) in 2022 proposed RxWhyQA, a clinical question answering dataset for multi-answer questions, and pointed out that clinical reasoning and decision making are still constrained by multi-answer questions.
-In the same year, (Zhong et al., 2022) proposed RoMQA, a benchmark for multi-evidence, multi-answer question answering.
+Moon et al. (2022) in 2022 proposed RxWhyQA, a clinical question answering dataset for multi-answer questions, and pointed out that clinical reasoning and decision making are still constrained by multi-answer questions.
+In the same year, Zhong et al. (2022) proposed RoMQA, a benchmark for multi-evidence, multi-answer question answering.
 Despite revealing the shortcomings of existing zero-sample, small-sample learning and supervised learning schemes on this benchmark, they failed to propose a clear solution.
 In the field of temporal question answering, there is no perfect method to solve the multi-answer reasoning problem.
 This study aims to extend the multi-answer question answering to the field of temporal knowledge question answering.
 Based on the knowledge base, the main work is to ensure the numerical quality of valid answers to temporal questions.
-Although the existing unstructured question answering(Cao et al., 2021) and knowledge-based question answering schemes have achieved good results, there are still the following new challenges in the field of multi-answer temporal question reasoning:
+Although the existing unstructured question answering (Cao et al., 2021) and knowledge-based question answering schemes have achieved good results, there are still the following new challenges in the field of multi-answer temporal question reasoning: